web-advisor/FootballHub/README.md

 - Football Betting section where match odds will be realtime and betting will be done via footCoins.
 As a result of Football betting users will further earn footcoins.
 - Fantasy Football section where users will have to participate via footCoins.
 Hence, footCoins will also be earned from this section.
 - Shop section will contain coupons from football merchandise and related prroducts selling companies, these coupons could be bought via footCoins.
+- After establishing footballHUB similar one place platforms for other platoforms can be set up with suitable User Interface.
 ---